SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/use-audit-index-with-webhook-connections.md

     | where alertType="webhook"
     ```

 1. To see which user is sending scheduled searches results to webhooks, view the **sourceuser** field.
-A full list of available fields is available in the [Audit event message fields table] (../../Security/Audit-Index.md "Audit Index").
+A full list of available fields is available in the [Audit event message fields table](../../security/audit-index.md).